jboliv01/yelp_end_to_end_batch_pipeline/README.md

 ## Run Streamlit

-In the root of the project repo, run to view the dashboard.
+In the root of the project repo, run to view the dashboard at http://localhost:8501.

-The Final Dashboard Should look as follows:
+The Dashboard Should look as follows:

 ```shell
 streamlit run capstone.py